rosshemsley/fcos/README.md

 This package will work with or without a cuda GPU.
 Without a GPU, you're going to be waiting a fair bit longer.

 ![example output](example/img_180.png)
+_For car detection on the Cityscapes val set, the model achieves an mAP of 0.48.
+Average inference time is 20ms per image_.

 ## Quickstart
 From zero to training in under 2 minutes (assumes you have `pyenv` installed, with a working Python 3.8.1 available).